Rudy Reyes (actor): Military career

-Trainer, actor, and writer
+Stunts, actor, and writer

 After leaving the military in 2005, Reyes became a fitness trainer at a gym in San Diego.
-His acting roles included playing himself in Generation Kill (2008) and the TV series Apocalypse Man, Ultimate Survival Alaska, and Spartan Race.
-He is also one of the interviewees of the 2020 documentary series Once Upon a Time in Iraq.
-He played "Solomon Goodblood" in a 2021 film The Secret of Sinchanee.
-In 2022, he became lead instructor on SAS: Who Dares Wins.
+His acting roles included himself in Generation Kill (2008) and the TV series Apocalypse Man, Ultimate Survival Alaska, and Spartan Race.
+He is also one of the interviewees of the 2020 documentary series Once Upon a Time in Iraq; in the latter, he detailed the killing of civilians during the invasion by himself and others.
+He played Penny in The Demeter, Rick in Beach Massacre, "Solomon Goodblood" in the 2021 film The Secret of Sinchanee.
+In 2022, he became the lead instructor on SAS: Who Dares Wins.
 He also portrays the playable character "Enzo Reyes" in the Call of Duty: Modern Warfare II multiplayer.

 Reyes wrote the book, Hero Living: Seven Strides to Awaken Your Infinite Power (2009), with Angela Smith.
 He has also authored articles for OFFGRID magazine.

-Conservationist
+Personal life

-In 2016, Rudy Reyes founded the Force Blue Team, taking special operators- SEALS, Recon Marines, Pararescuemen, Special Forces and teamed them up with scientists to rebuild and restore coral reefs.
+In 2016, Rudy Reyes was a co-founder of the Force Blue Team, a non-profit which seeks to address post-traumatic stress disorder in the veteran community by connecting former special operations personnel with marine scientists involved in coral reef conservation efforts.

-Sunga Life Model

-In 2019, Rudy began modeling for Navy SEAL founded swimwear and athleisure brand Sunga Life, promoting which sells items such as sungas, silkies, and performance board shorts.